lfsimoes/probav/README.md

 This repository offers `embiggen`, a Python module implementing a set of core functionalities to help participants to the PROBA-V Kelvins competition: scoring function, image file access, image aggregation and upscaling, creating submissions...

-A walkthrough of the module is provided in the notebook:
+A walkthrough of the module is provided in the notebooks:
 * [00 - module demo.ipynb][nb00]
+* [01 - improved feedback.ipynb][nb01]

 To launch a Jupyter notebook session running this code, click:
 * [![Binder](http://mybinder.org/badge.svg)][mybinder]